Indigenous gifts for self, home, life, and learning.

 📍1666 Johnston St #14, Vancouver (Granville Island) + Online

 Wickaninnish Gallery is Indigenous-owned and showcases the artwork of many emerging and established Indigenous artists.
 The gallery has high quality, affordable Indigenous art, gifts, moccasins, and hand-engraved sterling silver jewelry.
-With a large and growing list of Indigenous artists, you can visit the gallery from 10 AM-6 PM seven days a week in person on Granville Island or purchase online, with free same or next-day shipping on orders over $150.
+With a large and growing list of Indigenous artists, you can visit the gallery from 10 AM-6 PM seven days a week in person on Granville Island or purchase online with free expedited shipping within Canada on orders over $150.

 Bill Reid Gallery